Hubs-Foundation/hubs/TERMS.md

-# Terms of Service for Hubs by Mozilla
+# Terms of Service for Hubs and Spoke

 Version 3.0, Effective October 16, 2018